tjconstant/thor2/README.md

 ## To Do

-* Abstract functions further to automatically deal with parameter other than wavelength / transmission
+* Abstract functions further to automatically deal with parameters other than wavelength / transmission